PEAAS-community/peaas-community/steering_committee.md

 **Management team**: formed by the chair and the secretary.
 Responsible for ensuring the committee functions smoothly and achieves its goals.

 - **Chair**: leads meetings, sets agendas, moderates discussions and delegates tasks to volunteer members.
-It represents the PEAAS community in any official meetings or interviews.
+It represents the PAASTA community in any official meetings or interviews.
 They are also responsible for having an overview of the various initiatives by maintaining a close communication with the treasurer, social media and engagement teams.
 Allows for discussion around long-term topics, needs to be forward thinking on this end.

 - **Secretary**: Takes meeting minutes, sends them out via slack when they are ready, makes sure that assignments are noted.
 Organisational responsibilities (ie keeping google docs in order, annotating the minutes with required links, possibly doing same for the agenda ahead of time

 **Treasurer team**

 The treasurer team is responsible for managing the funds, for the communication related to funds and responsible for allocating funding to initiatives by serving as a line of communication between the organising committees and the Steering Committee.
-The treasurer team is also responsible to collect funds as well as finding grant opportunities to continue to fund PEAAS initiatives.
+The treasurer team is also responsible to collect funds as well as finding grant opportunities to continue to fund PAASTA initiatives.

 **Social media team**

 The social media team is responsible for the outreach of the community, by tweeting, emailing as well as updating the website.
-Social media officers will announce new initiatives, conferences, papers and jobs that are relevant for the PEAAS community.
+Social media officers will announce new initiatives, conferences, papers and jobs that are relevant for the PAASTA community.
 They will also be responsible for maintaining the YouTube channel of the community.

 **Engagement team**